LFGfg/TransDex/README.md

 ```bash
 cd /policy_ws/src/VTFusion/src/PretrainPoint
 ```
 The code for the dataset and model in the pre-training stage can be found in `./models/Dataset_process_nor.py` and `./models/PretrainPoint.py`.
 Pre-trained data used in this project are generated in Pybullet simulator, and the dexterous hand used can be found in this [paper](https://ieeexplore.ieee.org/abstract/document/11031426).
+The sample dataset will be released at [Google Drive](https://drive.google.com/file/d/1r_ZTIlBnV1tvt5HuZ7LX18nZfiD_H1WX/view?usp=sharing) later.

-⚠️ We suggest that users generate corresponding point cloud datasets according to **your own dexterous hand systems** and process them in the format provided by the data processing codes.
-Therefore, before training, please make sure that `dataset.data_dir` in `./cfgs/pretrain_hand_object.yaml` should be changed to the storage location of your own dataset.
+👆 We strongly suggest that users generate corresponding point cloud datasets according to **your own dexterous hand systems** and process them in the format provided by the data processing codes.

+Before training, please make sure that `dataset.data_dir` in `./cfgs/pretrain_hand_object.yaml` should be changed to the storage location of your own dataset.
 ```bash
 CUDA_VISIBLE_DEVICES=0 python main.py --config cfgs/pretrain_hand_object.yaml
 ```